hiking Quilotoa Loop, Quilotoa Lake, Laguna Quilotoa, grass, crater lake ecuador, mountains, clouds, sky

 Where to Sleep in Chugchilan

 Hostal Cloud Forest is known for their hearty plates of home-cooked food, central location, and for marking the Quilotoa Loop trail with signboards.
-They offer shared and private rooms and have fireplaces in the room that they light at night.
+They offer shared and private rooms and have fireplaces in the rooms that they light at night.

 More Chugchilan Guesthouses & Hotels